-The service reported underspends of £6.708m at the end of Quarter 1 compared to the current forecast underspend of £32.165m, an additional forecast underspend of £24.457m which largely relates to Treasury Management.
+The service reported underspends of £30.308m at the end of Quarter 2 compared to the current forecast underspend of £29.911m a decrease in forecast underspends of £0.397m which relates to pension costs and the strategic budget.

 The forecast includes the planned application of non-recurrent of £18.286m from the Transitional Reserve and relates to the agreed application funds to support the shortfall in the County Council's revenue budget.
 This forecast also includes an agreed contribution from capital receipts of £5.000m under new flexibilities to support the revenue budget.